TumekNet/the-forge/README.md

 ```

 ### Data Format
-All progress stored under a single row with `id = 'tumek'`.
+All progress stored under a single row with.
 The `data` column contains the full state object:
 ```json
 {
   "days": {